Sheena Rijwani

 • Analyze your previous accounts to find out the characteristics of your ideal customer.
 Use those filters to look for such accounts on LinkedIn or within your network.

 • Through metrics, you can analyze the leads flowing in and see which ones are qualified but not yet converted.
-You can target the ones which meet your criteria.
+Then, you can target the ones that meet your criteria.

 • Search and connect with your ideal customer profile on LinkedIn.
 These can be stakeholders or buying committee members of your target account.